Anti-communism: Hungary

 In Hungary, a Soviet Republic was formed in March 1919.
 It was led by communists and socialists.
-Acting with support of the French government, the Romanian army, along with Czech and Yugoslav forces already occupying parts of Hungary, invaded and overthrew the communist government in the capital, Budapest, in late 1919.
+Acting with support of the French government, the Romanian army, along with Czech and Yugoslav forces (the future Little Entente) already occupying parts of Hungary, invaded and overthrew the communist government in the capital, Budapest, in late 1919.
 Local Hungarian counter-revolutionary militias, rallying around Nicholas Horthy, ex-admiral of the Austro-Hungarian fleet, attacked and killed socialists, communists and Jews in a counter-revolutionary terror, lasting into 1920.
 The Hungarian regime subsequently established had refused to establish diplomatic relations with Soviet Russia.

 An estimated 5,000 people were put to death during the Hungarian White Terror of 1919–1920, and tens of thousands were imprisoned without trial.
 Alleged Communists were sought and jailed by the Hungarian regime and murdered by right-wing vigilante groups.
 The Jewish population that Hungarian regime elements accused of being connected with communism was also persecuted.

 Anti-communist Hungarian military officers linked Jews with communism.
 Following the overthrow of the Soviet government in Hungary, the lawyer Oscar Szollosy published a widely circulated newspaper article on "The Criminals of the Dictatorship of the Proletariat" in which he identified Jewish "red, blood-stained knights of hate" as the main perpetrators as the driving force behind communism.

 German leader Adolf Hitler wrote a letter to Hungarian leader Horthy in which Germany's attack on the Soviet Union was justified because Germany felt that it was upholding European culture and civilization.
 According to the German ambassador in Budapest, who delivered Hitler's letter, Horthy declared: "For 22 years he had longed for this day, and was now delighted.
 Centuries later humanity would be thanking the Fuhrer for his deed.
 One hundred and eighty million Russians would now be liberated from the yoke forced upon them by 2 million Bolshevists".